 “I’d follow the general onboarding sequence first for the app and check the product documentation.
 In most cases, this gives me about 70% of the information I need to get started (this was the case with Figma).
 I’d then give myself a couple of days to play with the features, referring back to the documentation whenever I’m stuck.
 Also, there are plenty of YouTube tutorials for most software apps.
 For the most complex questions, I’d approach colleagues or the IT staff to help me progress from a confident to an advanced user.”

-Q8: You’re Leading a Sales Demo for a New Client.
-The Evening Before, Your Team Says an Essential Feature Isn’t Working.
+Q8: You’re Leading A Sales Demo For A New Client.
+The Evening Before, Your Team Says An Essential Feature Isn’t Working.
 What Would You Do?

 The purpose of this question is to test your adaptability skills, as well as the ability to come up with creative solutions to unexpected obstacles.

 Moreover, the interviewer likely tries to understand what type of risk you’d rather carry: the prospect of losing new business (by postponing a demo) or the prospect of tainting your (and the company’s) reputation during a flopped demo.
+Your goal here is to demonstrate a tempered, confident response.

 Sample answer: